Please Recreate Responsibly.

 One of the joys of Tomales Bay and Drakes Estero is the frequent sightings of harbor seals, tule elk, and the many birds, but please respect the needs of wild animals and birds.
 Wildlife are sensitive to our presence and may change their behavior just by seeing humans.
 Disturbing wildlife when they are resting or feeding may be life threatening to them.

 On the water or beach, follow Marine Mammal Protection Act regulations: stay 91 meters (300 feet) away from whales, seals, and sea lions.
 Harbor seals are most sensitive during their pupping season, which is approximately March 1 through June 30, and as they molt in July and August.
 You may see apparently abandoned pups (e.g., baby seals), but do not disturb them.
 Usually, a parent is feeding nearby and has only left the pup for a brief period.
 The parent may abandon the pup if they sense humans nearby.
-If you are concerned about a marine mammal, contact the park dispatch office at 415-464-5170 or park visitor centers and leave a message about the location and condition of the animal.
+If you are concerned about a marine mammal, contact the park dispatch office at 415-464-5170 or staff at park visitor centers to provide the location and condition of the animal

 To protect harbor seals from disturbance during the most crucial part of the pupping season, from March 1 through June 30 the National Park Service has closed the following areas to the public: Drakes Estero, Limantour Estero, Double Point, and the western most end of Limantour Spit.